Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Sow data application

-The results corresponding to other lactation days can also be interpreted similarly.
+Interpretation of the other results is similar.
 While the effects of covariates on feed intake are less apparent toward the end of lactation period, we still observe similar pattern across all three lactation days.
-For lactation day 11 ($j=10$) we observe that when temperature is above $40$th percentile the predicted first quartile starts increasing with low humidity while it continues decreasing with high humidity.
-Similarly for lactation day 18 ($j=17$) when temperature is above $60$th percentile the predicted first quartile increases with low humidity while it decreases with high humidity.
-The effect of temperature on feed intake seems less obvious for lactation days 11 and 18 than for day 4; while the effect may be due to lactation day it may also be a result of other factors, such as more fluctuation and variability in temperature curves on day 4 than other two days (see Figure \ref{temperature curves}).
-Overall we conclude that high humidity and temperature affect sows' feed intake behavior negatively and young sows (parity one) are more sensitive to heat stress than older sows (higher parity), especially in the beginning of lactation period.
+For the 11th day ($j = 10$), the 25th quantile of the feed intake is predicted to decrease when the temperature stays below the $40$th percentile, regardless of humidity level and sows age.
+However, it starts increasing with low humidity while it continues decreasing with high humidity when the temperature rises above the $40$th percentile.
+Similarly, for the 18th day ($j=17$) when the temperature rises above the $60$th percentile, the predicted first quartile increases with low humidity while it decreases with high humidity.
+The effect of temperature on feed intake seems less obvious for lactation days 11 and 18 than for day 4; while the effect may be due to lactation day, it may also be a result of other factors, such as more fluctuation and variability in temperature curves on day 4 than on other two days (see Figure \ref{temperature curves}).
+Overall we conclude that high humidity and temperature affect the sows feed intake behavior negatively and young sows (parity one) are more sensitive to heat stress than older sows (higher parity), especially at the beginning of lactation period.